South Yorkshire Asthma Friendly Clubs

 Aims

-The South Yorkshire Asthma Friendly Clubs Initiative aims to improve the care of pupils with asthma by raising awareness through information, training and support for staff.
+The South Yorkshire Asthma Friendly Clubs Initiative aims to improve the care of club members with asthma by raising awareness through information, training and support for club leaders.
 The initiative builds on the work already undertaken across South Yorkshire by 0-19 Services and Paediatric Respiratory teams over many years.

 Key Objectives